 It’s important in all accident cases—including those where whiplash injuries are present—to act swiftly.
 From securing medical help to obtaining legal representation, there’s nothing to be gained by waiting to act.
 The recovery process usually begins by filing a claim with an insurance company.
 If the claim is rejected or fair agreement can’t be secured, then a lawsuit may need to be filed.

 For nearly 68 years, our attorneys have been serving the legal needs of clients in Montgomery County, Bucks County, and throughout the surrounding areas.
 We have offices in Newtown and Colmar, PA and can travel to meet with you in your home if you’re unable to travel to us.
 We’ve earned the trust and respect of clients facing a wide range of legal problems.
 Our attorneys serve to protect you and guard your rights.
-Call (215) 822-7575 or complete our online contact form today.
+To schedule a free consultation, call (215) 822-7575 or complete our online contact form today.